🔒

 Composable Prompts vs Illumex

-Composable Prompts — Composable Prompts is an AI Agent platform built specifically for engineering teams that need controlled, auditable LLM automation inside complex enterprise env
+Composable Prompts — Composable Prompts is an AI Agent platform designed for enterprises that need controlled, auditable, and cost-optimized LLM automation at scale.
+Its multi-head

 Illumex — Illumex is an AI Tool that applies semantic intelligence to enterprise data management, automating metric documentation and preventing the analytical duplicatio